-What was the northernmost part of our country like a million plus years ago during the Ice Age?
-Well, mega ice sheets covered the landscape and a third of earth’s land was impacted.
-But, let’s look at Wisconsin specifically, for example (obviously not a state back then).
+What was the northernmost part of our country a million-plus years ago during the Ice Age?
+Well, mega ice sheets covered the landscape, and a third of the earth’s land was impacted.
+But, let’s look at Wisconsin specifically (obviously not a state back then).

 About 10,000 years ago, the Ice Age slowly ended.
-The Wisconsin Glaciation took place around that time, leaving Wisconsin with a unique landscape of hills and depressions, gorges and dells, marshes and bogs, glacial carved streams and lakes.
-There is also remnants of rocks and boulders left from moraines, Eskers, drumlins and Kames.
+The Wisconsin Glaciation took place around that time, leaving Wisconsin with a unique landscape of hills and depressions, gorges and dells, marshes and bogs, glacial carved streams, and lakes.
+There are also remnants of rocks and boulders left from moraines, Eskers, drumlins, and Kames.
 This almost sounds like a Dr. Seuss limerick.
-However, the later are melt-water debris that piled into particular land forms.
+However, the latter are melt-water debris that piled into particular landforms.
 That is according to geologists and information I found in the “Ice Age Trail Companion Guide.”

 The Ice Age Trail Is Born

-In 1958, the Ice Age Park and Trail Foundation (now the Ice Age Trail Alliance as of 2009) was created, resulting in formation of Wisconsin’s Ice Age Trail (IAT).
-The IAT follows the path of the ice age glacial activity, with over a thousand miles of trail running through 31 Wisconsin counties.
+In 1958, the Ice Age Park and Trail Foundation (now the Ice Age Trail Alliance as of 2009) was created, resulting in Wisconsin’s Ice Age Trail (IAT) formation.
+The IAT follows the ice age glacial activity path, with over a thousand miles of trail running through 31 Wisconsin counties.
 It is from the Door Peninsula at Green Bay and Lake Michigan to the Saint Croix River near the Minnesota border.

 The IAT is formally the Ice Age National Scenic Trail, given that it is one of only 11 National Scenic and Historic Trails.
-It was established as such in 1980 during the Carter Administration.
-And, considering the IAT is entirely within Wisconsin, it is also one of 42 Wisconsin State Trails and the only one designated specifically as a “State Scenic Trail,” according to the WI Department of Natural Resources.
+The Carter Administration established it as such in 1980.
+Considering the IAT is entirely within Wisconsin, it is also one of 42 Wisconsin State Trails.
+Furthermore, it is the only one designated specifically as a “State Scenic Trail,” according to the WI Department of Natural Resources.

-According to the IAT Alliance website (www.iceagetrail.org), “more than one million people use the Ice Age Trail each year to hike and snowshoe, to backpack, to disconnect and reconnect.”
+According to the IAT Alliance website, “More than one million people use the Ice Age Trail each year to hike and snowshoe, to backpack, to disconnect and reconnect.”
 In addition to snowshoeing, some sections of the trail are also open for cross-country skiing.
-And a few sections that correspond with a state rail trail allows bicycling.
+And a few sections that correspond with a state rail-trail allow bicycling.
 A location I know of on a shared trail in Central Wisconsin allows snowmobiling.
 However, the IAT does not allow ATV’s or other motorized vehicles.

-Approximately 600 miles of the 1,200 mile trail is complete and the connecting routes link the unfinished segments.
-All of these passes through city, county and state parks, government forests and private lands.
-Interestingly, the trail do not only meanders through ever changing landscapes including forests, prairies and farmland, but on occasion will take hikers into villages, towns and cities.
-As the Alliance states on their website “this is by design – the Ice Age Trail is meant to connect people and communities.”
+Approximately 600 miles of the 1,200-mile trail is complete, and the connecting routes link the unfinished segments.
+All of these pass-through city, county, and state parks, government forests, and private lands.
+Interestingly, the trail not only meanders through ever-changing landscapes, including forests, prairies, and farmland, but on occasion will take hikers into villages, towns, and cities.
+As the Alliance states on their website, “this is by design – the Ice Age Trail is meant to connect people and communities.”

-Ongoing work for more completion of the trail continues as the land is purchased with donation funds and government grants.
-The trail is managed by a partnership that includes the Ice Age Trail Alliance, The Wisconsin Department of Natural Resources, and the National Park Service.
-But the muscle behind the building, maintenance and upkeep of the trail is done mostly by volunteers.
+Ongoing work to complete the trail continues as the land is purchased with donation funds and government grants.
+A partnership manages the trail and includes the Ice Age Trail Alliance, The Wisconsin Department of Natural Resources, and the National Park Service.
+But volunteers are the muscle behind the building, maintenance, and upkeep of the trail.

-I started at the eastern end in Potawatomi State Park just off Green Bay in the Door Peninsula.
-There are 2.8 miles of the IAT that runs through the park, with a large part of the trail running parallel to Sturgeon Bay.
-Magnificent views of the bay and limestone cliffs can be seen along the way.
+I started at the eastern end in Potawatomi State Park, just off Green Bay in the Door Peninsula.
+There are 2.8 miles of the IAT that run through the park, with a large part of the trail running parallel to Sturgeon Bay.
+You may see magnificent views of the bay and limestone cliffs along the way.
 From the park, the IAT heads out across the peninsula and then south.
 It runs parallel to Lake Michigan until eventually reaching heavily populated communities just west of Milwaukee.

-Visitors to the Milwaukee area can head out to the Kettle Moraine State Forest, Northern Unit or Southern Unit and strap on their snowshoes.
+Visitors to the Milwaukee area can head out to the Kettle Moraine State Forest, Northern Unit, or Southern Unit and strap on their snowshoes.
 There are roughly 31 miles of IAT to explore in the Northern Unit and another 30 miles in the Southern Unit.
-Both units offer varying glacial remnant terrain, such has hiked across a high rolling ridge of an Esker and looking down into a glacial lake.
+Both units offer varying glacial remnant terrain.
+For example, hiking across a high rolling ridge of an Esker and looking down into a glacial lake.

 From there, the IAT travels west and then takes a turn northward, continuing past the far west edge of the Madison area of Wisconsin’s State Capitol.
 The 3.1-mile Madison Segment crosses the University Ridge Golf Course and a Dane County Parks prairie.

-The IAT trail can be accessed at the popular Devil’s Lake State Park when coming from the north, where it offers majestic views of massive boulders and rock formations sitting high above 500-foot quartzite bluffs and overlooking a 360-acre glacier-carved lake.
-The Devil’s Lake Segment passes along the east bluff giving it a much closer look.
-The IAT website states “this I arguably the most dramatic Ice Age Trail segment of all.”
+The IAT trail can be accessed at the popular Devil’s Lake State Park when coming from the north.
+It offers majestic views of massive boulders and rock formations sitting high above 500-foot quartzite bluffs and overlooking a 360-acre glacier-carved lake.
+The Devil’s Lake Segment passes along the east bluff, giving it a much closer look.
+The IAT website states, “This is arguably the most dramatic Ice Age Trail segment of all.”

-The IAT continues north through several Wisconsin counties, delving into woodlands and agricultural areas, which passes through the small kettle lakes and streams.
+The IAT continues north through several Wisconsin counties.
+It delves into woodlands and agricultural areas, which pass through the small kettle lakes and streams.
 East of Wausau is a wonderful stretch at the Eau Claire Dells Segment along the Eau Claire River.
 At the Dells of the Eau Claire County Park is a magnificent gorge with a waterfall flowing down into rock pools of churning water.
-Mylonite bedrock bluffs that line the pools and rivers are found to be about 1.8 billion years old.
+Mylonite bedrock bluffs that line the pools and rivers are about 1.8 billion years old.

 From there, the trail goes northeast into the next county before taking a sharp turn on the long stretch westward.
 In Lincoln County, you pass through the Harrison Hills Segment to find the trail’s highest elevation of 1,875 feet above sea level on Lookout Mountain.

 Continuing west, the IAT eventually passes through an area of the Chequamegon-Nicolet National Forest.
 The Jerry Lake Segment lies in the national forest.
-Along that segment the IAT forms part of a circular trail as it joins with the Chippewa Lobe Interpretive Loop.
+The IAT forms part of a circular trail along that segment as it joins with the Chippewa Lobe Interpretive Loop.
 This loop offers a challenging day hike through a scenic remote area called the Ice Age Primitive Area.

-The IAT then takes a turn northwesterly and comes upon the Hemlock Creek Segment before eventually reaching its most western location.
+The IAT then takes a turn northwesterly.
+It comes upon the Hemlock Creek Segment before eventually reaching its most western location.
 This segment offers an enjoyable loop around Hemlock Creek and over a scenic footbridge.

 These are just a few of many IAT segments that I found of interest.
-Visit the Alliance website for further trail segment information, or purchase a Guidebook, or Atlas online at www.iceagetrail.org/store.
+Visit the Alliance’s online store for further trail segment information, or purchase a Guidebook or Atlas.